ELS-RD/kernl/experimental/benchmarks/README.md

 The model do not support `attention_mask`, so we don't use it in benchmarks.
 It is important to keep in mind that `attention mask` adds operations on top of an already computation bounded kernel.
 Said otherwise, it would likely make it slower.
-Moreover, without `attentino mask`, batch inference is useless right now.
+Moreover, without `attention mask`, batch inference is useless right now.
 There is a multithreads mode which would get much more overhead than batch mode (launching n threads times more kernels).

 **TL;DR**: numbers for AITemplate have to be taken with a grain of salt.